April 1, 2026Comments are off for this post.

 Early repayment charges usually apply if you overpay beyond your allowed limit, or if you repay a large chunk of your mortgage during a fixed-rate period.

-• Your annual overpayment allowance
+• Your annual overpayment allowance and when it resets

-• How your lender defines an “overpayment”
+• How your lender defines an overpayment

 • What triggers an ERC on your specific product